gasilva/dataAndModelsCovid19/README.md

 After some time, and sucess, the Institute of Technologies of Sao Paulo State (http://www.ipt.br) modified the code and used it to predict the demand for respirators and hospitals for Sao Paulo State, Brazil.
 The modified code, a Jupyter Notebook, can be accessed in subfolder ```./regionsSP```.
 It calculate infected, recovered and deaths for all administrative regions of Sao Paulo State.
 The final result can be seen at http://covid19.ats4i.com

+It was also developed to predict Covid-19 infection for Brazilian States.
+You can see that at Jupyter Notebook at ```./statesBrazil```

 If you have interest, ATS (www.ats4i.com) has some posts about Covid-19 pandemics modeling.

 This is a open source contribution for the comunity.
 Please use and contribute!